GangShao/hilt2019-image-analysis/README.md

 We will help you set-up these libraries in the workshop, though please make sure your operating system is up-to-date (in particular, you will need macOS 10.13 or 10.14 for the libraries to work properly).
+If you have a previous version of Anaconda, we generally suggest that you start from scratch.

 ## Schedule — Overview